 • reducing carbon dioxide (CO2) and other harmful emissions

 • reducing our water consumption

 • maintaining the HRP grounds and buildings in an environmentally sensitive way

 Tap on the bottom of the image to scroll through the story.

 Tower of London moat - a new biodiverse habitat

 In March 2022, 29 flower species were planted in the historic Tower of London moat to create Superbloom.
 The project aimed to bring diversity of nature to this urban environment and the moat successfully became a welcoming new habitat and a green haven for pollinators, insects and seed-eating birds.

 Over the next few years, the Tower Moat will evolve into a permanent biodiverse landscape with different habitats providing different species with a home.
 We’ll make this change slowly to create a beautiful echo of Superbloom in the most sustainable way possible.

 We are committed to publishing our performance and we do this within our Annual accounts.

 Sustainability Energy management in historic buildings and estates is always challenging, but Historic Royal Palaces continue to carry out a number of energy saving initiatives across our sites.
-A summary of our performance for 2018/2019 is below.

 Historic Royal Palaces restored and re-commissioned the Hydro House at Hillsborough Castle and Gardens in 2017 as part of conservation work, installing a hydro generator which powers the visitor centre.